On this page

 If the supplier deducts extra fees, ask them:

-- to estimate the funds they will deliver to the recipient - some suppliers have an online tool that lets you do this
+- to estimate the funds they will deliver to the recipient - some suppliers have an online tool to do this

-- if you can pay the fees up-front because this can sometimes save you money.
+- if the fees can be paid up-front, because this can sometimes save money.

-Choose the most appropriate payment method for your trip
+Choose the most appropriate payment method for the trip

 There are 4 main things to consider when choosing a payment method for overseas travel: